yencli/slurm-web/doc/usage.rst

    its start time in the future.
 #.
 The QOS of the job
 #.
 The partition of the job
 #.
+The characterization of the workload the job belongs to (if there's one).
+#.
 An external link containing the cluster name and job id, optional and customizable
    ( see "installation" )

 You can filter the displayed jobs by using the input above the table.
 All the shown jobs then satisfy all the filters given in the input.
-There is an autocompletion mechanism on all partitions, QoS, Name, User, Nodes, State, Start Time and End Time existing in the table.
+There is an autocompletion mechanism on all partitions, QoS, WCKey Name, User, Nodes, State, Start Time and End Time existing in the table.
 The filters field work in a substractive way.